ainsleyCrawford/Game-Theory-Algorithm/README.md

 # Game_Theory_Algorithm
 Game theory uses mathematical models to predict and understand interactions between rational individuals.
+It is often used as a way of understanding the world around us, notably in the social sciences and geopolitics.
+Proponents of game theory advocate its use in designing social and diplomatic policies that induce actors to select the desired option.
 ## The Prisoner's Dilemma
 The prisoner's dilemma—perhaps the most famous example of game theory—is a symmetric, non-zero-sum game which explores whether it is in someone's interest to cooperate or betray.
 In one version of the prisoner's dilemma two partners-in-crime must decide to cooperate or defect without knowing the choice their codefendant will make.
 Cooperation from both results in a year sentence each.
 Double defection results in 2 years each.
 However, if only one cooperates he walks free whilst his partner serves 3 years.
 Each suspect knows that defecting means less time in prison whether their partner cooperates or defects: from 3 to 1 should they cooperate; 2 to 0 should they betray.
 For this reason, each suspect is likely to defect, resulting in 2 years, rather than cooperate, resulting in 1.